peterthehan/discord-twitter-bot/README.md

    ]
    ```

-   Add as many rules as you want.
+   Add as many rules as you want to configure for other channels/servers.

-   - `channelId` is the text channel you want Tweets to be forwarded to.
+   - `channelId` is the text channel you want tweets to be forwarded to.
    - `delay` (in milliseconds) is the interval the bot will run the Twitter search query to check for new results. `delay` defaults to 15 minutes if not provided.
      - Take note of search's [rate limit](https://developer.twitter.com/en/docs/twitter-api/v1/rate-limits) of `450 requests per 15 minutes` when configuring your rules.
    - `randomDelay` (in milliseconds) is the random interval added to the `delay`. `randomDelay` defaults to 0 minutes if not provided.